Aionoso/Krakipy/README.md

 ## License

-The krakipy code is licensed under the GNU GENERAL PUBLIC LICENSE Version 3.
+The krakipy code is licensed under the MIT LICENSE.
 This program comes with ABSOLUTELY NO WARRANTY

-Krakipy  Copyright (C) 2020-2021  Hubertus Wilisch
+Krakipy Copyright (C) 2020-2023  Hubertus Wilisch